rupalkhilari/genome-designer/docs/installation.md

 ## Without Authentication

-Easiest way to get set up, using mocked authentication:
+Easiest way to get set up, using mocked authentication.
+In this installation, there are no accounts.
+Everything will function normally, with the caveat that the user is forced and has an ID of 0.
+This is the recommended configuration for local development, at least initially.

 `npm install`